chinux333/my_python/README.md

 *************************
-here is Python Hands-on !  lllllllllllll
+here is Python Hands-on !

 *************************